Dr. Ryan Stewart, DO

 Frequently Asked Questions

 What is the first treatment usually recommended for OAB?
-Behavioral therapy is the first line — this includes bladder training, fluid management, dietary changes, and pelvic floor exercises.
-These approaches have no side effects and are effective for many women.
+Behavioral therapy is usually a good starting point.
+This includes bladder training, fluid management, dietary changes, and pelvic floor therapy.
+These approaches have no side effects, and you can continue them alongside any other treatment.

 How do I know which treatment is right for me?
-The best treatment depends on your symptom severity, other medical conditions, personal preferences, and how you respond to initial approaches.
-A urogynecologist can guide you through options systematically.
+The best treatment depends on your symptoms, other medical conditions, and what matters most to you.
+A urogynecologist can walk you through your options so you can make a decision together.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy